 It is worth mentioning, unless stated otherwise that your policy will likely only cover you against total, forced closure.
 For example, if your car park floods and you are unable to welcome customers onto it, but there are parking alternatives nearby, your insurance providers may deem it as an invalid business interruption and you would not be covered should you close while you rectify the issue.

 Fire damage is generally considered to be the most common cause of business interruption claims.
 In a study, Allianz Global Corporate & Speciality found that around 59% of all interruption claims around the world were caused by fire and explosion.

 Businesses are estimated to lose billions of pounds a year due to such incidents.
 The companies most at risk of damage by fire are those that deal with electricals, flammable liquids, and heavy machinery.

 The increase in possible natural disasters around the world has also seen a rise in business interruption costs.

-Natural disasters that would be covered by a business interruption claim would be flooding, earthquakes, wildfires, hurricanes, and more.
+Natural disasters that would be covered by a business interruption claim include flooding, earthquakes, wildfires, and hurricanes.
 Depending on your location, it is also possible for cyclones and winter storms to be covered.

-A natural event affecting your business would be some form of disaster occuring that inhibits your firm’s operations and impacts possible trade.
+A natural event affecting your business would be some form of disaster occurring that inhibits your firm’s operations and impacts possible trade.